 Teasers allow bettors to combine two or more sides (spreads and totals only) into one bet similar to a parlay.
 Each side is modified by a predetermined amount of points, and all sides must cover the spread in order for the wager to be successful.
 In football, teasers are six, 6.5 or seven points for each side.

 Once you are familiar with both sides and come up with your read on the game, consider linking together a side and the total for a two-way teaser during the Super Bowl.
-The payouts aren’t ideal (-130 for six points and-140 for 6.5 points) but tight lines and heavy action can convince you to take the points and put them anywhere you want for an easier win.
+The payouts aren’t ideal but sharp lines and heavy action can convince you to take the points and put them anywhere you want for a safer bet.
 This type of wager is a good one to pair with a longshot prop or something with a better price.
-Over the past 10 years, six-point teasers featuring underdogs and overs have gone 6-4, although Super Bowl XLIII featured a favorite/under combination winning.

 A common alternative to traditional wagering is Super Bowl squares betting, which is an extremely fun way to create some rooting interest throughout the game.
 It’s very simple and serves as an easy way to get even the most novice fans interested in the game almost everybody is watching.